thevivekpandey/bipartite-matching-challenge/README.md

 where $N_i = \lvert U_i\rvert = \lvert V_i\rvert$ for $i = 1, \dots, k$

+I am omitting the proof, it is not too difficult with the same ideas as in the previous proof.

 ## Attempts by AI models
 Once the LLMs arrived on the scene, and we started receiving reports of them solving previously unsolved problems, I decided to give them a try.
 As of June 10, 2026, no model was able to solve the problem.
 Here I describe my attempts with various models.

-First I tried the models to get to prove that for complete graph $rank(G) = N(N-1)/2$, both in English and then in Lean4.
+First I tried the models to get to prove the simpler problem that for complete graph $rank(G) = N(N-1)/2$, both in English and then in Lean4.
 This is quite easy, and as discussed above, I know its proof.
 Here is the performance

 ### Performance on rank for complete bipartite graph